 This album is a must-have.
-Think how well Chun-King will do for your first post-COVID-19 gathering?
+Think how well the Chun-Kin on the virtual tune table, CD player will do for your first post-COVID-19 gathering?
 Still maintaining requisite safe 6 ft distance from your dancing partner-Dancing cheek to expansive air between us.

 Recorded: August 12, 1964